-C6.
+- C6.
 Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
-No.

-C7.
+No - C7.
 Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking (freshman) admission decisions.

-Very Important Important Considered Not Considered Academic Rigor of secondary school record Class rank Academic GPA Standardized test scores Application Essay Recommendation Nonacademic Interview Extracurricular activities Talent/ability Character/personal qualities First generation Alumni/ae relation Geographical residence State residency Religious affiliation/commitment Racial/ethnic status Volunteer work Work experience Level of applicant's interest SAT and ACT Policies
+Very Important Important Considered Not Considered

+Academic

+Rigor of secondary school record \boxtimes

+Class rank \boxtimes

+Academic GPA \boxtimes

+Standardized test scores \boxtimes

+Application Essay \boxtimes

+Recommendation \boxtimes

+Nonacademic

+Interview

+Extracurricular activities \boxtimes

+Talent/ability $\overline{\boxtimes}$

+Character/personal qualities \boxtimes

+First generation $\overline{\boxtimes}$

+Alumni/ae relation \boxtimes

+Geographical residence $\overline{\boxtimes}$

+State residency $\overline{\boxtimes}$

+Religious affiliation/commitment $\overline{\boxtimes}$

+Racial/ethnic status $\overline{\boxtimes}$

+Volunteer work $\overline{\boxtimes}$

+Work experience $\overline{\boxtimes}$

+Level of applicant's interest $\overline{\boxtimes}$

-C8.
+SAT and ACT Policies C8.
 Entrance exams

 A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
-Yes 🗌 No

-If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2012.

-Require Recommend ADMISSION Require for Some Consider If Submitted Not Used SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT SAT Subject Tests

-B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2012, please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):

-X ACT with Writing component required

-ACT with Writing component recommended.

-ACT with or without Writing component accepted

-C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

-SAT essay ACT essay

-For admission \boxtimes \boxtimes

-For placement

-For advising

-In place of an application essay

-As a validity check on the application essay

-No college policy as of now

-Not using essay component

-- D. In addition, does your institution use applicants' test scores for academic advising? yes X no - E. Latest date by which SAT or ACT scores must be received for fall-term admission July 1 Latest date by which SAT Subject Test scores must be received for fall-term admission - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): - G. Please indicate which tests your institution uses for placement (e.g., state tests):
+Yes No If yes, place check marks in the appropria Fall 2015. ate boxes b elow to reflect your institution's p olicies for use in admission for 1 Require Recommend ADMISSION Require for Some Consider If Submitted Not Used SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT SAT Subject Tests B. If your institution will make use of the Fall 2015 please indicate which ONE of t admissions process): X ACT with Writing component require ACT with Writing component recom ACT with or without Writing compo the following th ng applies (rega C. Please indicate how your institution w ill use the S SAT or ACT es say component; ch eck all that apply у.
+For admission For placement For advising In place of an application essay As a validity check on the appl No college policy as of now Not using essay component SAT ess ACT essay D. In addition, does your institution use applicants' test scores for academic advising?
+No E. Latest date by which SAT or ACT scores must be received for fall-term admission: July 1 Latest date by which SAT Subject Test scores must be received for fall-term admission G. Please indicate which tests your institution uses for placement (e.g., state tests): SAT

-SAT

-ACT

-SAT Subject Tests

-AP

-CLEP

-Institutional Exam \boxtimes

-State Exam (sp cify):